Noel Hill (musician): Early life

 Noel Hill was born in Caherea in West County Clare, Ireland, into a family with seven siblings.
 His parents and grandparents were all concertina players.
 He was particularly influenced by his uncle, Padraig A Chnoic, (Paddy Hill).
 He lived in a house which was the last house in the area to hold the traditional Irish house dance, where musicians were always welcomed; particularly towards the end of the year when farm work was done.
 It was at these events that he learned his early tunes, rather than from the radio, books or records.

 Hill started playing at nine and listened extensively to Willie Clancy, Paddy Canny, Peter O'Loughlin, Paddy Murphy, and Micky Hanrahan.
 Much of the music in his later repertoire comes from the music he learned as a child from those players.
 Hill wanted to be play the uilleann pipes, but pipes were not readily available.
 However, the pipes were to influence his style of concertina playing.
-The concertina which Noel Hill took up had initially been purchased for his brother.
+Hill states that the concertina which he took up had initially been purchased for his brother.